ZcashFoundation/zebra/book/src/dev/continuous-integration.md

 If the `*-sprout-and-sapling-params` caches are around 765 MB, they are the correct size.
 There is no need to clear them, the replacement cache will be the same size.

+If the Zcash Parameter downloads timeout without any network errors:
+1. Clear the Zcash parameter caches for all branches, including `main`

 You can find a list of caches using:
 ```sh